E-2C Hawkeye EP 71" ARF

 Official Release Video click here

-Prototype test fly click here
+Prototype test fly video click here

 Retract test video click here